ThisMSH/YouQuiz/README.md

         "id": 3, // Required only when updating a level "question": "What is JDK?",
         "description": "Optional description, can be empty.",
-        "type": "SINGLE", // type must be either "SINGLE", "MULTI" or "DIRECT" "levelId": 3
+        "type": "SINGLE", // 'type' must be either "SINGLE", "MULTI" or "DIRECT" "levelId": 3
         "subjectId": 4
     }